DasLab/KaggleRibonanza/README.md

 3) Install python dependencies via `pip install -r requirements.txt`
 4) Prep external libraries with `setup_external.sh`
-> [!TIP]
-> If you get a module not found error from apex when running models even though apex appeared to have been installed correctly, you may want to try running `python setup.py install --cuda_ext --cpp_ext` in `external/apex`

 ## Organization
 `external/`: External dependencies